starstruckAZ/MIGHTvideogame0.1/ROADMAP.md

 - Game HUD with health bar and score display
 - Health bonus system at score milestones
 - Enhanced combat feel with knockback and visual effects
+- Power-up system with health, shield, and projectile bonuses
+- Projectile system with visual effects and enhanced damage

 ## Completed Items